AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/http-destination.md

 The HTTP API destination is an [!DNL Adobe Experience Platform] streaming destination that helps you send profile data to third-party HTTP endpoints.

-To send profile data to HTTP endpoints, you must first connect to the destination in [[!DNL Adobe Experience Platform]](#connect-destination).
+To send profile data to HTTP endpoints, you must first [connect to the destination](#connect-destination) in [!DNL Adobe Experience Platform].

 ## Use cases {#use-cases}